 Geoff Andrews is a writer and historian who specialises in the history of political ideas and political biography.
-His most recent book is The Shadow Man: At the Heart of the Cambridge Spy Circle (I.B.Tauris 2015).

 Born in Cardiff in 1961, Geoff left school at 16 and in 1983, after getting involved in the Union of Communication Workers and taking an Open University course, he went to Ruskin College, Oxford, where he was taught by David Selbourne and Raphael Samuel.
-From Ruskin he went to University College, Cardiff, where he graduated in 1988 with a first class degree in the History of Ideas.
+From Ruskin he went to University College, Cardiff, where he graduated in 1988 with a first-class degree in the History of Ideas.

-Since 2001, a main focus of Geoff’s writing has been Italian politics, and his book Not a Normal Country: Italy After Berlusconi, based on his travels, interviews and experiences of Italy in the Berlusconi era, was published in 2005.
-Geoff has commented regularly on Italian politics since for the BBC, Sky and other media.
-His interest in Italy continued with a book on the Slow Food movement, an international political movement with origins in Bra, Piedmont and which now has 84,000 members in over 120 countries.
-The Slow Food Story: Politics and Pleasure was published in the UK and North America in 2008 and in Italy in 2010 as ‘Una storia tra polita e piacere’).
+Geoff has written two books about Italy.
+Not a Normal Country: Italy After Berlusconi, based on his travels, interviews and experiences of living in Italy (in Bologna, Rome and Bra) during the Berlusconi era was published in 2005, with an Italian edition in 2006.
+He subsequently commented on Italian politics for the BBC, Sky News, the Financial Times, Open Democracy, and other media.
+His interest in Italy continued with a book on Slow Food, an international political movement of members from over 120 countries.
+The Slow Food Story: Politics and Pleasure was published in the UK and North America in 2008 (and in Italy in 2010 as ‘Slow Food: Una storia tra polita e piacere’).